-On this page you can find basic info, pricing, spring / summer info and how bracketing is done.
+On this page, you can find basic info, pricing, spring / summer info and how bracketing is done.

 BAM Jam is a 3 on 3 basketball tournament for players of all ages and abilities.
 The first tournament was held in downtown Boise on August 7, 2008 with 22 courts and 142 teams and has continued to grow each year.
-Proceeds from the tournaments are donated to local non-profit organizations.

 Each year BAM Jam offers two tournaments, a summer and a spring version, providing unique experiences for players.
-The Spring version is indoors, while the summer version takes you to Boise’s streets.
+The Spring version is indoors, while the summer version takes you to the streets.
 Teams are placed in brackets based on age, gender, experience and competition level in order to produce balanced games through the entire tournament.
 Additional details on each BAM Jam tournament are described below.

 Summer BAM Jam

 The summer version of BAM Jam is a two day format, which is played on the streets of downtown in early August.
 The summer format allows for a 3 game guarantee that goes Friday and Saturday for youth teams and all day Saturday and Sunday for adult teams.

 Additionally, on Saturday of the summer tournament features a special Slam Dunk and 3-Point Challenge.

 During the tournament, Indian Creek Plaza features some of the best food vendors in town.
 Grab a bite to eat, a refreshing drink or an ice cold treat while you are waiting for your next game.